cuhHub/Noir/README.md

     ]
 }
 ```
-- 5) Run `build.bat` every time you change your addon.
+- Run `build.bat` every time you change your addon.
 This will combine the contents of `Noir` and your addon's `script.lua` file into one file called `build.lua`.
+You can copy and paste the contents of `build.lua` into your `script.lua` file, or even create a script that automates that.

 If you are somewhat patient, you can manually add `require()` into each Noir .lua file and use the [Stormworks VSCode extension's](https://marketplace.visualstudio.com/items?itemName=NameousChangey.lifeboatapi) build feature.